Showcase your teaching skills and strengths throughout your resume and cover letter to market yourself to a prospective school district effectively.

 Writing Success Stories

 Don’t merely state the teaching skills principals are looking for; you need to back them up with evidence.
-Core competencies are critical, but when you can provide success stories to prove them, you will grab the attention of the reader.
-If you manage to explain how your skills will benefit a school and the success of the students and can connect them to tangible results, then you will significantly improve your chances.
+Core competencies are critical, but you will grab the reader’s attention when you can provide success stories to prove them.
+If you manage to explain how your skills will benefit a school and each student’s success and can connect them to tangible results, you will significantly improve your chances.

-On a more general note concerning selling your skills in your teacher resume, utilize the space under each former job position to the fullest.
+Utilize the space under each former job position to the fullest, showing the accomplishments you made by having the skills.
 Take the time to describe innovative and effective teaching methods you have used and highlight relevant accomplishments or extracurricular/additional duties.
 Use bullet points to showcase essential information that you want to stand out the most.

 The prospective school principal wants to know what is in it for them.
 Accomplishments and areas of expertise are what the reader will look for when reviewing your resume.
 School districts are looking for effective problem solvers and candidate that take the initiative.